UIowaJinCho/UIowaJinCho.github.io/_pages/about.md

 Bio
 ======
 I'm a MCS(Master of Computer Science) student at the University of Iowa.
-I am closely working with [Prof. Matthew Hoffman, MD, PhD](https://uihc.org/providers/matthew-hoffman) and [Prof. Bijaya Adhikari](https://cs.uiowa.edu/people/bijaya-adhikari).
+I am closely working with [Prof. Matthew Hoffman](https://uihc.org/providers/matthew-hoffman) and [Prof. Bijaya Adhikari](https://cs.uiowa.edu/people/bijaya-adhikari).
+I am currently conductiong research in the field of Otolaryngology and Computational Epidemiology.

 <!-- Industry Experience
 ======